brechtbilliet/brechtbilliet.github.io/_posts/2022-08-10-angular-interview-questions-for-seniors.md

 I could talk about when I would extract code from the component.
 I could talk about preference of inline templates or not and share the advantages and disadvantages for both ways.
 It's important to show that that I am not biased and that both solutions could work.

+#### <blockquote> Bonus question: Tell me the difference between popes and components</blockquote>

+I don't think this question should be answered here since it's a very straightforward question.

 ### <blockquote>3: Dependency injection, services, lifecycle of services and use cases. go!</blockquote>